Saturday’s Warrior • the Classic LDS Musical

 • Use the Performance License Application: No production rights can be granted until this application is filled out and sent to us.
 This is a filler form that after you click “SUBMIT” will send directly to our email address.
 Response averages 2-3 business days.

-• In the following US States only: Idaho, Utah, Arizona, Nevada, California, Oregon and Washington — apply directly to us by email
+• In the following US States only: Idaho, Utah, Arizona, Nevada, California, Oregon and Washington — apply directly to us through the Perf License App

 • For licensing in other states of the United States, and countries around the world, please email us and we will get you to the proper licensing agent.